 1. Instead of running TASKMGR.EXE normally, launch a Command Prompt using "Run as Administrator."

 2. Switch to the C:\Windows\SYSWOW64\ directory instead of the default C:\Windows\SYSTEM32\ directory.

 3. From the SYSWOW64 folder in the Command Prompt, run TASKMGR.EXE which is the 32-bit version of TASKMGR.EXE.

-4. From the 32-bit Task Manager window, right-click and select "Create Dump" on the MSQRY32.EXE process instances running.
+4. From the 32-bit Task Manager window, now use the previously described steps of right-clicking and selecting "Create dump" on the hung process.
 By using the 32-bit version of TASKMGR.EXE, a 32-bit dump of the process will be created.

-Note: There can be difficulties in successfully achieving launch of the 32-bit TASKMGR.EXE using Windows Explorer, so the Command Prompt method described is recommended.
+Note: There can be difficulties in attempting to launch the 32-bit TASKMGR.EXE using a 64-bit Windows Explorer, so the Command Prompt method described is the recommended approach.

-2. Find the offending process(es) and right-click to select "Create Dump -> Create Full Dump".
+3. Find the hung process(es) and right-click to select "Create Dump -> Create Full Dump".

 This Support Knowledgebase provides a valuable tool for NetIQ/Novell/SUSE customers and parties interested in our products and solutions to acquire information, ideas and learn from one another.
 Materials are provided for informational, personal or non-commercial use within your organization and are presented "AS IS" WITHOUT WARRANTY OF ANY KIND.